The Grand Budapest Hotel: Cinematography

 Yeoman lit interior shots with tungsten incandescent fixtures and DMX-dimmer-controlled lighting.
 The crew made the Warenhaus ceiling from stretched muslin rigged with twenty 4K HMI lamps, an arrangement wherein the reflected light penetrated the skylight, accentuating the set's daylighting.
 Yeoman preferred the lighting choice because the warm tungsten fixtures contrasted with the coolish daylight.
 When shooting deliberately less inviting hotel sets, such as Zero and Gustave's small bedrooms and the Grand Budapest's servants' quarters, the filmmakers combined fluorescent lighting, paper lanterns, and bare incandescent lights for historical accuracy.

 The Stuttgart-based LUXX Studios and Look Effects' German branch (also in Stuttgart) managed most of The Grand Budapest Hotel's visual effects, under the supervision of Gabriel Sanchez.
 Their work for the film comprised 300 shots, created by a small cadre of specialized artists.
 The development of the film's effects was swift, but at times difficult.
 Sanchez did not work on set with Anderson as Look Effects opened their Stuttgart headquarters after The Grand Budapest Hotel filming wrapped, and therefore was only able to reference his prior experience with the director.
 The California-based artist also became homesick working his first international assignment.
-Only four artists from the newly assembled team had experience working on a multi-million dollar studio set.
+Only four artists from the newly assembled team had experience working on a major studio set.

 Creation of the effects was daunting because of their technical demands.
 The filmmakers camouflaged some of the stop-motion and matte effects in the forest-set chase scene to convey the desired intensity, and enhancing the snowscape with particle effects posed another challenge.
 Sanchez cites the observatory and hotel shots as work that best demonstrate his special effects team's ingenuity.
 To achieve the aging brutalist design of the 1968 Grand Budapest, they generated computer models supplemented with detailed lighting, matte effects and shadowy expanses.
 The crew used a similar technique in developing digital shots of the observatory; unlike the hotel, the observatory's base miniature was presented in pieces.
 They rendered the observatory with 20 different elements, data furthermore enhanced at Anderson's request.
 It took about one hour per shot to complete the final digital rendering.
+The filmmakers also used DaVinci Resolve to handle color grading tasks.